Brooke Bond was the largest tea company in the world. Its PG Tips product is the highest selling tea in the UK.

 Brooke opened a shop in Manchester selling tea, coffee and sugar in 1869.
 He traded as “Brooke, Bond & Co”.
 Brooke simply liked the sound of the name, and a Mr Bond was never associated with the business.

-Brooke took cash payments only, at a time when groceries were largely sold on credit.
-Within three years he had opened shops in Liverpool, Leeds and Bradford.
-He relocated to London and opened a blending warehouse on Whitechapel High Street in 1872.
-He distributed his own tea to ensure freshness.
+Brooke relocated to London and opened a blending warehouse on Whitechapel High Street in 1872.
+He controlled his own distribution in order to ensure freshness.

-Trade depression forced Brooke to sell his London and Scottish stores in the 1870s, and convinced him to pursue the wholesale business.
+A tea trade depression saw Brooke sell his London and Scottish stores in the 1870s, and convinced him to pursue the wholesale business.

 Brooke was a model employer, who pioneered the eight hour working day, and paid higher wages than his competitors.